Hezbollah’s war plans call for missile attacks on Tel Aviv, warns expert; ex-general says IDF needs new doctrine to win next Lebanon war.

-Hezbollah will use its sizeable missile arsenal to attack Tel Aviv if a major conflict erupts, an Israeli expert warns.
-The group is unwilling to accept an equation that allows the IDF to bomb vital assets as part of a limited skirmish, veteran researcher Shimon Shapira says.
+Earlier, an Israeli expert warned that Hezbollah will use its sizeable missile arsenal to attack Tel Aviv if a major conflict erupts.
+The group is unwilling to accept an equation that allows the IDF to bomb vital assets as part of a limited skirmish, veteran researcher Shimon Shapira said.

-Hezbollah clearly conveyed this message to Israel during a large-scale IDF war exercise last month, the analysis says.
+Hezbollah clearly conveyed this message to Israel during a previous IDF war exercise, the analysis said.
 The group quietly declared a heightened state of alert during the drill, mobilizing its combat forces including missile units.

 This was a signal that Hezbollah will not permit the IDF to bomb strategic targets without retaliating heavily, Shapira wrote.
 The group is especially sensitive to attacks on key assets such as its precision-missile program.